 From my perspective, the process of therapy expands beyond the limits of the diagnostic realm and the DSM-V. Though you will need a diagnosis on file if you wish to use your insurance, I do not think of this diagnosis as a definition or even necessarily as an illness.
-Often, the way medical professionals speak about mental health diagnosis puts the responsibility on humans to cure or manage their “condition”, as if something is simply wrong with your brain biologically without any wholistic approach to looking at the larger impact of the systems surrounding you.
-I do not provide comprehensive neuropsychological evaluations and will refer you to a prescriber or psychologist for these purposes.
+A western medical model often puts puts the responsibility on humans to cure or manage their mental health diagnosis, as if something is simply wrong with your brain biologically without any wholistic approach to looking at the larger impact of the systems surrounding you.
+I do not focus on providing comprehensive neuropsychological evaluations and instead will refer you to a skilled prescriber or psychologist for these purposes.

 Additionally, in many cases what might qualify for a DSM-V diagnosis might also be a very adaptive and appropriate response to trauma, stress, and a rapidly shifting political, social, and ecological climate.
 In other words: I see your humanity in your responses to stress - anxiety, depression, difficulty focusing, heightened sensitivity, a desire for isolation - all these responses make sense in our society, which is generally unsupportive of human wellbeing.
 Sometimes these responses can indicate a very strong survival instinct, even if they aren’t helping you live the life you want.